rulatt/RNA_editing_pipeline/README.md

 KeepOneVar: true               # Keep only monoallelic RNA variant (true or false)
 StrictFiltering: true          # Keep only variant with no change in DNA corresponding position  (true or false)
 KeepEditing: true              # Keep only A->G & T->C variants (true or false)
 </pre>

 Notes :
-Default config file names are defined in each snakemake file and can be  overriden with --configfile

 You can Run only part of the scripts, for example :